Alyse Levine, Founder & CEO of Premium Prep College Counseling

 7. Say thank you!

 Always, always, always follow up with a thank you.
 The more personal and specific the better.
 If possible, send a physical card to your interviewer.
 If not, email is fine.
-Keep it brief, but treat this as an opportunity to again show your maturity, respectfulness, and seriousness, and also reiterate the things you most want him or her to remember about your time together.
+Keep it brief, but treat this as an opportunity to again show your maturity, respectfulness, and seriousness, and also to reiterate the things you most want him or her to remember about your time together.
 Did you have a particularly memorable discussion about a topic?
 Mention it.
 Did something he or she say stick with you after you left?
 Tell them that.
 And again show your enthusiasm!

 Follow these tips, and you should be on your way to a successful college interview.
 Try to remain calm and collected.
 Keep your jitters at bay by doing some deep breathing or other relaxation exercises right before.
 And plan out the day in advance.
 Leave early enough so you’re not rushed and can take a bit of time to get acclimated to the interview location.
-College interviews are always stressful—especially if your really gunning for that school.
+College interviews are always stressful—especially if you’re really gunning for that school.
 Do what you can before and during to mitigate that stress and put yourself in a position to shine.